jdm-contrib/jdm/README.md

 Licensed under the MIT License (MIT).
 See `LICENSE`.

-Country Flag Icons Copyright (c) 2013 Go Squared Ltd. http://www.gosquared.com/
+Country Flag Icons Copyright (c) 2017 Go Squared Ltd. http://www.gosquared.com/

+DevCenter.me Copyright (c) 2013 Steve Streza

 This is a detached fork of the original repo that intends to keep the project alive, as the original one was abandoned.